Last Man Standing (NCIS): Production

 The episode was written by Shane Brennan, who was executive producer at the time, and directed by Tony Wharmby.
 The premiere date was announced on June 26, 2008.

 NCIS underwent casting changes, some brief and others permanent, to accommodate the plot; Rocky Carroll was promoted to a series regular to replace Lauren Holly's character as the agency's director.
 Several weeks before "Last Man Standing" aired, it was announced that Jonathan Mangum, Liza Lapira and Jonathan LaPaglia would appear as Gibbs' replacement team, playing the roles of NCIS agents Daniel T. Keating, Michelle Lee, and Brent Langer respectively.
 However, it was confirmed that Michael Weatherly, Sean Murray, and Cote de Pablo would still appear.
 The episode also marks the first appearances of Michael Rivkin (Merik Tadros) and Ziva's father, Eli David (Michael Nouri), both of whom play a pivotal role in the season's finale arc.

 A photo of Cote de Pablo's character, Ziva, appearing as a bar singer undercover became a subject of interest before the episode aired.
 Brennan addressed questions raised: "Without giving away too many secrets, the answer to why Ziva is dressed in a sexy, backless dress and singing in a smoky bar will be answered in the opening moments of the season 6 premiere, so fans won’t have to wait long to find out the 'why' of it.
 But I can divulge one more piece of the puzzle: the 'where' of it.
 The bar is in Morocco.
 And did I mention that in the opening episode a member of Gibbs' team gets blown away?"

 Cote de Pablo, who performed in the theatre prior to joining NCIS, supplied all of the vocals during the scene in which Ziva sings while undercover in a bar.
 She admitted that she had initially been opposed to the scene and was reluctant to sing on the show at all, saying, "They've been toying with the idea for maybe two years of having Ziva sing.
 From the beginning, I said, 'No way.'
 I think literally you'd be jumping the shark.
 What else do we have left here?
 Let's make the character tap dance and sing...Then Shane (Brennan) clearly put it in a way I couldn't resist."
 She added that the costuming was radically different from what the "low-maintenance" Ziva is typically shown wearing: "We added a dress.
 We heightened the eyes a little bit.
 They gave me sultry, jazz music to sing along to and that in itself is such a different thing for the character."

-De Pablo later did a full performance of "Temptation" that was released with the NCIS: The Official TV Soundtrack album on February 10, 2009.
+De Pablo later recorded a full performance of "Temptation", with some lyrics in French, that was released with the NCIS: The Official TV Soundtrack album on February 10, 2009.